 A Testamentary Trust is a Trust that is set up in your Will to look after your loved ones after you are gone.
-As a Testamentary Trust is included in your Will it only comes into existence after you die!
+A Testamentary Trust comes into effect after you die.

-The way a Testamentary Trust works is that you set up a Trust in your Will with all, or some of your assets, in the Trust which are to be used to support your beneficiaries.
-The assets are held in the Trust and looked after by a Trustee nominated by you and do not form part of your beneficiaries estate.
+The way a Testamentary Trust works is that you set up a Trust in your Will with all or some of your assets.
+These are used to support your beneficiaries.
+The assets are held in the Trust and looked after by a Trustee nominated by you and do not form part of your beneficiary’s estate.
 The income from the Testamentary Trust can be distributed to the beneficiaries of the Testamentary Trust, named in your Will in accordance with any conditions set out in your Will.